-- If you're wearing a dress or skirt, the next part's easy - but if you have to pull your clothes down, make sure that they stay off the ground.
+- If you're wearing a dress, skirt, or tunic the next part's easy.
+If you have to pull your clothes down, make sure that they stay off the ground.
 The floor of a squat toilet is usually wet (hopefully from the water used for washing, but sometimes because the previous user was an inexpert aimer).
 The safest thing to do is to remove your pants or shorts completely and hang them over the door (if there is one).

 - When you're finished, use the bowl to pour water over your privates whilst trying to avoid spilling any of it on your clothes.
 If necessary, use your left hand to help rinse and clean.

 - Use the water provided to flush the toilet.
 Pour it along the side of the pan, so that it swirls around and cleans the whole bowl before going down.